 -- ('Paris Is Burning', article by Rob Johnson, Juice magazine)

 Then the band reappear with Bono in the guise of his new alter-ego MacPhisto.
 He's

 a sad creation – a show business casualty who you imagine spends his time in

 a seaside boarding house, reliving his days in repertory theatre, fingering yellowed local

 press notices.
-He wears a gold lamé suit, multi-story platforms and a little pair
+He wears a lamé suit, multi-storey platforms and a little pair

 of red horns to sing 'Desire'.
 You know the type.
 The Italians aren't sure what to make of